NyanNekos/SAP_Project_Site/README.md

 This will give you admin users and normal users

 ### Users details
+These are the user details that have been generated There are more if you want to check the rake file found in lib/tasks/seed_users.rake

+#### Admin Users
 username: jenny@gmail.com
 password: pancake

+#### Users
 username: kev@gmail.com
 password: coffeecake